taskiq-python/taskiq/docs/guide/cli.md

 We have two options for this:

 - `--tasks-pattern` or `-tp`.
-  It's a name of files to import.
-By default is searches for all `tasks.py` files.
+  It's a glob pattern of files to import.
+By default it is `**/tasks.py` which searches for all `tasks.py` files.
+May be specified multiple times.
 - `--fs-discover` or `-fsd`.
 This option enables search of task files in current directory recursively, using the given pattern.

 ### Acknowledgements